chengyucatch/chingchuan-chen.github.com/_posts/2014-07-10-Some-tips-on-linux.md

 Then I success!!

-2. cannot install ubuntu or Mint
+ii. cannot install ubuntu or Mint
 With the options - acpi=off nolapic noapic, I finally install ubuntu successfully.

-3. cannot boot without nolapic, however, it only recognize one cpu with nolapic I solved this problem by [Dual core recognized as single core because of nolapic?](http://ubuntuforums.org/showthread.php?t=1084622).
+iii. cannot boot without nolapic, however, it only recognize one cpu with nolapic I solved this problem by [Dual core recognized as single core because of nolapic?](http://ubuntuforums.org/showthread.php?t=1084622).
 I edited the grub file with following commands: